Date: 20 October 2014. Head Hints (and engine

 When going to the store is a

 problem and the brands I want are impossible to find, solutions must

-be considered.
-Those of us living on boats do a bit of thinking dirt dwellers probably don't
+be found.
+Those of us living on boats do a bit of thinking dirt dwellers probably do

 consider.
 For me, that manifests itself when it comes to shopping